Miami Drug Crimes Attorney

 What are Drug Crimes?

-Generally speaking, drug crimes fall into three categories: possession, sale and trafficking.
+Generally speaking, drug crimes fall into three categories: possession, sale, and trafficking.

 Possession charges are common on the state level; they are uncommon on the federal level.
 Simple possession of narcotics can be the run of the mill marijuana possession up to felony amounts of marijuana or other controlled substances that are charged as felonies.
 If you are going to be charged with a drug crime at all, you want your lawyer to effectively reduce a sale or trafficking charge to simple possession.
 While simple possession is a serious offense that can lead to jail time or probation, there are no minimum mandatory prison sentences attached to the possession of narcotics.

-Trafficking in narcotics is the last area that typically makeup drug crimes.
+Trafficking in narcotics is the last area that typically make up drug crimes.
 Trafficking charges are prosecuted on both the federal and state level.
-While the name of the charge may sound different depending on the statute or whether it is in state or federal court, at its core, sale of a large quantity of narcotics or possession of a large quantity of narcotics is usually a trafficking case.
+While the name of the charge may sound different depending on the statute or whether it is in state or federal court, at its core, the sale of a large quantity of narcotics or possession of a large quantity of narcotics is usually a trafficking case.
 Trafficking in narcotics has minimum mandatory sentences at both the federal and the state level.
-Trafficking charges are what every detective, DEA agent and prosecutor is hoping for in an investigation.
+Trafficking charges are what every detective, DEA agent, and prosecutor is hoping for in an investigation.
 They want to catch unsuspecting people in the dragnet of a trafficking case.

-How do I know if I am under investigation for a Drug Crime?
+How Do I Know if I am Under Investigation for a Drug Crime?

-- A new person showing up that wants to purchase a small amount of narcotics as a “tester”.
+- A new person showing up that wants to purchase a small amount of narcotics as a “tester.”

 - Someone that claims to have a new person to introduce you to.

-- Someone that usually purchases small amounts and then all of sudden wants to purchase a large amount of narcotics like ounce or more.
+- Someone that usually purchases small amounts and then all of sudden wants to purchase a large amount of narcotics like an ounce or more.